 Essentially, Trump was on the fairways doing exactly what we’d want our president to be do during a natural disaster — with a few minor revisions:

-The president canceled a trip to Poland for the 80th anniversary of the start of World War II, allowing him to
+The president canceled a trip to Poland for the 80th anniversary of the start of World War II,

 give his undivided attention to Hurricane Dorian play rounds of golf both Saturday and Monday at Trump National Golf Club in Virginia.

 In his place, he sent the vice president to Europe to